White-Hat Link Building: Definition, Rules, and Examples

 What is black hat link building?

-Black hat link building is an unethical way of building backlinks that goes against the guidelines set by search engines.
-SEOs use it to get a site to rank higher in search results.
-SEOs do not use this technique to help users, but rather to boost the rankings of a page by manipulating search engine algorithms.
+Black hat link building is an unethical method of building backlinks that violates search engine guidelines.
+SEOs use it to improve a site’s ranking in search results.
+SEOs do not use this technique to help users; rather, they use it to boost a page’s rankings by manipulating search engine algorithms.
 The use of black-hat link-building tactics can cause damage to your website and even lead to your domain being permanently de-indexed.

 Which is the best link-building type?

-The backlinks you create using whitehat SEO methods like guest posting, content promotion, link reclamation, etc. These are the best link-building types as they are in consideration of Google’s webmaster guidelines.
+The backlinks you create using white-hat SEO methods, such as guest posting, content promotion, and link reclamation.
+These are the best link-building types, as they align with Google’s webmaster guidelines.

 What is a good link-building strategy?